18F/10x-dux-app/docs/SBOM.md

 ## Add Language Package Manager Setup

 These important steps are specific to the language runtime(s).
-If you select Python from the list of supported languages above, you will then use `pipenv` job steps to bootstrap requirements and create a `requirements.txt` file.
+If you select Python from the list of supported languages above, you will potentially use `pipenv` job steps to bootstrap requirements and create a `requirements.txt` file.

 ```yaml
     - name: Set up Python 3.8